 The Dining Spaces

-The food hall at the Olympic Village is expected to seat 3500 people, making it one of the biggest restaurants in the world.
-There will also be "grab and go" food points.
-Throughout the Olympics and Paralympics, they are expected to serve more than 13 million meals.
+The food hall at the Paris Olympic Village was able to seat 3500 people, making it one of the biggest restaurants in the world.
+There were six different food areas offering dishes from around the world.
+There were also "grab and go" food points.
+Throughout the Olympics and Paralympics, they served more than 13 million meals.

 French Menu Items

-Many athletes will be disappointed to know that there will be no French wine on the menu, or any form of alcohol for that matter.
-But the food on offer will be of a very high standard, as expected in France.
-One of the "grab and go" food points will be dedicated exclusively to French cuisine prepared by chefs.
-There will of course be a boulangerie (a French bakery) producing baguettes, croissants and other pastries.
+Many athletes were disappointed to discover that there was no French wine on the menu, or any form of alcohol for that matter.
+But the food on offer was of a very high standard, as expected in France.
+One of the "grab and go" food points was dedicated exclusively to French cuisine prepared by chefs.
+There was of course a boulangerie (a French bakery) producing baguettes, croissants and other pastries.
+To the disappointment of some athletes, there were no French fries.
+Unlike previous Olympics, there was no McDonald's restaurant on site.

 Sustainability and Environmental Impact

-As part of the aim to be more sustainable and environmentally friendly, all meals will be based on seasonal products sourced locally, and plant-based food will represent one-third of the offerings at the Olympic Village.
-The effect will be a reduction of the carbon footprint of the meals by half.
+As part of the aim to be more sustainable and environmentally friendly, all meals were based on seasonal products sourced locally, and plant-based food represented one-third of the offerings at the Olympic Village.
+The effect was a reduction of the carbon footprint of the meals by half.

-To make the Games more sustainable and environmentally friendly, the main restaurant in the village will also use only reusable serving dishes and minimize single-use plastics.
-To avoid waste, any food not consumed will be given to food banks and associations.
-Food scraps will be turned into compost or used for biogas production.
+To make the Games more sustainable and environmentally friendly, the main restaurant in the village also used only reusable serving dishes and minimized the use of single-use plastics.
+To avoid waste, any food not consumed was given to food banks and associations.
+Food scraps were turned into compost or used for bio-gas production.

-All meat, milk products and eggs will be French-produced.
-Items which need to be imported, like bananas, exotic fruits and rice, will all be organic or have fair trade certification.
+All meat, milk products and eggs were French-produced.
+Items that need to be imported, like bananas, exotic fruits and rice, were organic or have fair trade certification.

 References